-A Distributed Denial-of-Service (DDoS) attack is one in which multiple compromised systems attack a single target, thereby causing denial of service for users of the targeted system.
+A DDoS attack is one in which multiple compromised systems attack a single target, thereby causing denial of service for users of the targeted system.

 ICMP

 Internet Control Message Protocol (ICMP) is a message control and error-reporting protocol between a host server and a gateway to the Internet.
 ICMP uses Internet Protocol (IP) datagrams, but the messages are processed by the TCP/IP software and directly apparent to the application user.